MaillPierre/SWKrimpSim/SWPattern/README.md

 Uses SMPF for the some of the frequent itemsets algorithms.
 Includes JenaUtils classes.

-FOR TEST: Launch with options "-file iswc-2013-complete.nt -otherFile iswc-2013-complete.nt -nPropertiesAndTypes"
+FOR TEST:
+To get all option, launch with -help
+Launching with one RDF File: -inputRDF <file>
+with two RDF files to be compared:  -inputRDF <file1> -inputOtherRDFFile <file2>
+with one transactions file:  -inputTransaction <file1>
+with two transactions files to be compared:  -inputTransaction <file1> -inputOtherTransaction <file2>
+output the index: -outputConversionIndex <file>
+output the code table: -outputCodeTable

 TODO :
 - How do we make it independent of the size of the databases?
 How to handle the newly appearing singletons?
 Many questions ... , but we are tired, we leave it for monday :)

-IMPORTANT FEATURES:
- - Reuse an item conversion from one KB to another (RDF2ItemSet conversion)
- - Copy one CT to another without touching the support: We need an immutable code table, Factory pattern?

 TESTS :
-- Comparison with official KRIMP
-- Comparison with different codifications
 - Comparison with different scales of data
-- Comparison of partitions of the same base, of different sizes (10% 90%, etc.)
 - Domain-based comparison